-Dr. Kizhakkeveettil (Anu) is an ayurvedic practitioner, licensed acupuncturist and certified yoga teacher.
+Anupama (Anu) is an Ayurvedic Practitioner, licensed acupuncturist and certified yoga teacher.
 She graduated in Ayurvedic Medicine from Mangalore University in India, received a Masters in Acupuncture and Oriental Medicine from Southern California University of Health Sciences (SCU) and her Ph.D. from Walden University.
-She is currently the Program Director for Ayurvedic Medicine and provides clinical services for SCU Health System.
-In her clinical practice she integrates diet, yoga, lifestyle counseling, herbs and various body work therapies individualized to patient’s condition.
+She is currently the Program Director and professor for Ayurvedic Medicine and provides clinical services for SCU Health System.
+In her clinical practice she integrates diet, yoga, lifestyle counseling, herbs and various body work therapies individualized to the patient’s condition.
 Her main interests are managing musculoskeletal condition, mental health, women’s health and preventative care.

-Manjusha Vinjamury is an ayurvedic practitioner, licensed acupuncturist, and certified yoga teacher with more than 20 years of clinical experience.
-She received her Bachelors of Ayurvedic Medicine degree (BAMS) from Pune and her Doctor of ayurvedic mdedicine (M.D.) from University of Kerala.
+Manjusha Vinjamury is an Ayurvedic Practitioner, licensed acupuncturist, and certified yoga teacher with more than 20 years of clinical experience.
+She received her Bachelors of Ayurvedic Medicine degree (BAMS) from Pune and a M.D. in Ayurvedic Medicine (M.D.) from University of Kerala.
 She has also completed her Master’s in Acupuncture and Oriental Medicine from Southern California University of Health Sciences (SCU).
-Dr. Vinjamury is currently an assistant professor at he American University of Complementary Medicine in Los Angeles and an Instructor at SCU.
-She enjoys sharing her knowledge to future practitioners, and her clinical interests are in the area of women’s health, mental health, chronic pain, neurological and skin disorders.
+Manjusha is currently an assistant professor at the American University of Complementary Medicine in Los Angeles and faculty at SCU.
+She enjoys sharing her knowledge to future practitioners, and her clinical interests are in managing women’s health, mental health, chronic pain, neurological and skin disorders.

-Dr. Prasad graduated in ayurvedic medicine from University of Kerala, India and received his Master in Acupuncture and Oriental Medicine from Southern California University of Health Sciences (SCU).
-Dr. Prasad is a licensed acupuncturist in California and holds a Diploma in acupuncture from the National Certification Commission for Acupuncture and Oriental Medicine.
-He is currently working as a professor of research at SCU’s College of Eastern Medicine. a supervising clinican in ayurvedic medicine, acupuncture and eastern medicine at SCU’s Health Center and provides acupuncture and eastern medicine services at the Student Health and Counseling Center at California State University, Fullerton.
-Dr. Prasad has over twenty years in clinical experience in integrating ayurveda, traditional chinese medicine, and western diagnostic methods to evaluate, assess, and manage patients.
+Sivarama Prasad graduated with Bachelors of Ayurvedic Medicine (BAMS) from Osamnia University and M.D. in Ayurvedic Medicine (M.D.) from University of Kerala, India and received his Master in Acupuncture and Oriental Medicine from Southern California University of Health Sciences (SCU).
+Prasad is a licensed acupuncturist in California and holds a Diplomate in acupuncture from the National Certification Commission for Acupuncture and Oriental Medicine.
+He is currently working as a professor of research at SCU’s College of Eastern Medicine. a supervising clinician in Ayurvedic Medicine, acupuncture and eastern medicine at SCU’s Health Center and provides acupuncture and eastern medicine services at the Student Health and Counseling Center at California State University, Fullerton.
+Prasad has over twenty years in clinical experience in integrating Ayurveda, traditional Chinese medicine, and western diagnostic methods to evaluate, assess, and manage patients.
 Additionally, he also advises in yoga, tai-chi and breathing practices to his clients.
 One of his strengths is providing detailed dietary advice based on eastern traditional medicine that is individualized to the patient’s condition.
 His main interests are in managing internal medicine conditions, specifically gastrointestinal, respiratory, immunological, psychological, and cardiovascular conditions.